What is Business Process Testing?

 Once the Components are designed, an SME, or QTP Expert will arrange those Components to form BPT, which forms a test scenario.

-Tester: Tester can be manual tester or QTP expert who can execute the BPT's from quality center.
+Tester: Tester can be a manual tester or QTP expert who can execute the BPT's from quality center.

 Getting Started with BPT